 Second she also paved the way for female artists to have more mainstream success as well.
 Both Amy Winehouse and Lily Allen are credited with kick starting what was ultimately referred to by the media as “the year of the women” in 2009 which saw five female musicians nominated for the Mercury prize.

 Solo female performers had fallen out of flavor at that point, particularly British female solo artists.
-Every type of singer or bad goes through its periods of popularity.
-At one point boy band’s where the most popular, but then they faded.
+Every type of singer or band goes through it’s periods of popularity.
+At one point boy band’s were the most popular, but then they faded.
 Amy, I and many others feel, led to the revival of the popularity of solo female singers around the world.